© 2019 Think Social Publishing, Inc.

 Social Thinking and Me is designed to get everyone – professionals, parents, and students – on the same page in the way we think about and talk about social emotional concepts and the social thinking/social learning process.
 We wanted to share clear definitions of Social Thinking Vocabulary so both adults and kids had a common social language to use.
 Check.
 Book 1, the Kids’ Guidebook to Social Emotional Learning, introduces, defines, and explains core Social Thinking Vocabulary, concepts and strategies that can help children learn to become better social observers and social problem solvers.
 Next, we knew that simply talking about social situations and social concepts to students with social challenges is not enough, so we wanted to help adults and children notice and understand the connections between these concepts and strategies and how they play out in everyday life.
 Make them relevant; show how and why they’re valuable.
 Check.
 Book 2, Thinksheets for Social Emotional Learning, gives children lots of practice in using the social concepts via the thinksheets that align with each chapter in the Kids’ Guidebook.
 Finally, we wanted to give adults some targeted instruction of their own in using the materials effectively, whether they were talking about the concepts with kids or explaining social challenges and social strategies to parents.
 Check.
 We included that information in the Thinksheets book too.

 It was great to be able to show these materials to parents and professionals in Lafayette to support how they can become more comfortable exploring and talking about social concepts, strategies, and social competencies with others.
-We provide other helpful and informative materials via the many free articles on our website, including this one: “Introduction to Social Thinking."
+We provide other helpful and informative materials via the many free articles on our website, including this one: Why Use the Social Thinking Methodology?
+19 Concepts to Consider.
 These are not just teaching tools for special educators or folks on mental health teams; they’re for everyone.

 We hope you find our many resources helpful for fostering more productive discussions about social learning as you begin the journey of creating social learning lessons and programs for all!